SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive.md

 - An access to Sekoia.io User Center with the permissions to create an API key with [CTI permissions](https://docs.sekoia.io/getting_started/Permissions/#cti-permissions)

 !!!note
-   Sekoia Intelligence Center will be available upon Cortex setup
+   Sekoia Intelligence feed will be available upon Cortex setup

 ## 1. Connect to Cortex